 The “Feminism in Chicago” exhibit focuses on the Women’s Liberation Movement of the 1970s through highlighting documents from the Connie Kiosse Paper, housed at the Women and Leadership Archives.
 Kiosse was an active member within Chicago’s Women’s Liberation movement throughout the 1970s and was among the founding members of The Feminist Voice, one of Chicago’s first feminist newspapers.
 The Feminist Voice focused on topics its editors believed were important to women of the time.
 Unafraid to address controversial topics, the publication included articles focused on socialism, gay rights, the Vietnam War, as well as more mainstream topics such as mental health issues and education.
 The majority of this exhibit is made up of selections from The Feminist Voice.
 Also included within the exhibit is information from the Chicago Women’s Liberation Union, an active voice of the Chicago women’s movement with a strong focus on education.
 This digital exhibit, however, only includes a fraction of the information and documents available within the Connie Kiosse collection.
 Please contact the archives at firstname.lastname@example.org for more information.

 Virginia Gaertner Broderick is one of the most well-known and influential religious artists of the 20th Century.
 Her artwork has been featured in various publications, exhibits, auctions, and can be seen in churches across America.
 Along with her husband Robert, Virginia's contributions to the religious community has been incalculable.
 Broderick's artistic talent became apparent at a young age when she took classes at the Layton Art School in Milwaukee at the age of nine.
-She continued to develop her talents while serving as the editor of the Holy Angels Academy school newspaper, The Aerial.
-She graduated at the top of her class in 1934 and earned a scholarship to attend Mundelein College in Chicago, a Catholic women's college.
+She graduated at the top of her high school class in 1934 and earned a scholarship to attend Mundelein College in Chicago, a Catholic women's college.
 While at Mundelein, Virginia continued her artistic and literary success by serving as editor of Clepsydra and The Mundelein College Review.
 She graduated magna cum laude with a Bachelor of Fine Arts in 1939.
 Virginia received additional art training at the Art Institute of Chicago, studying under Samuel Giesbert, and at the Layton Art School, studying under Gerett Sinclair.
 The Virginia Broderick Exhibit highlights her artistic talents and her influence within the Christian community.
 This exhibit only features a small sample of her collection, for more please visit the Women and Leadership Archives.

 Artist Mary Ellen Croteau, 2011